 The Modern Cottage Garden

-Today the cottage garden style is much-influenced by Gertrude Jekyll’s ideas of what an English cottage garden should look like.
+The modern cottage garden style is much-influenced by Gertrude Jekyll’s ideas of what a cottage garden should look like.
 While undoubtedly winsome, the look depends far more on a contrived sense of rural idyll than on the realities of life in times past.